SaiAnvithaM/Portfolio_Project/README.md

               Get in touch
           </h1>
           <p>
-              For any queries you can reach me out at any time
+            You can connect with me  at any time
           </p>
           <div id="address-title-div">
           <h1 id="address-title"  style="color:white">